Nuclear crisis turns Japan ex-PM Kan into energy apostle

 Many had hoped the triple disasters would be the tipping point that pushed Japan to make vital reforms to escape decades of economic stagnation.
 Kan said it was too soon to judge, but what keeps him motivated is a desire to fix what's wrong.

 "If I think something is out of kilter, then I think about it and make a proposal.
-Instead of just criticising, I try to find an alternative," he said.
+Instead of just criticizing, I try to find an alternative," he said.

 "I guess you could say that's the source of my energy."